United States military and prostitution in South Korea: Camptown clean-up campaign

 The BCCUC's goal was to create a favorable image of U.S. servicemen in South Korea among Korean nationals.
 However; in order to do so, the BCCUC needed to fix a "source of embarrassment", the high rates of venereal disease among the American GIs and Korean sex workers.
 Registering prostitutes, enforcing STD examinations, and improving clinics were ways the BCCUC attempted to control prostitution and reduce the rates of sexually transmitted diseases.
 The U.S. military's goal was to improve the living conditions for U.S. servicemen and boost troop morale and discipline.
 By establishing the Subcommittee on Civil Military Relations, the U.S. military began to attend to these goals by focusing on eradicating sexually transmitted diseases and reducing racial discrimination.
 Other tasks included widening roads, improving sanitation, and making R&R establishments more accessible and inviting were some measures taken to improve the overall camptown environment.

 It is argued that this campaign forced prostitutes to carry the weight of American-Korean relations.
-The US Military Police Corps and South Korean officials regularly raided prostitutes who were thought to be spreading disease.
+The U.S. Military Police Corps and South Korean officials regularly raided prostitutes who were thought to be spreading disease.
 They would detain those thought to be ill, locking them up under guard in so-called "monkey houses" that had barred windows.
 The women were forced to take medications that were reported to make them vomit.
 Women who were certified to be without disease wore tags.
-The US military issued and required the prostitutes who worked at clubs to carry venereal disease cards and also published a venereal disease guide to inform American soldiers patronizing bars.
+The U.S. military issued and required the prostitutes who worked at clubs to carry venereal disease cards and also published a venereal disease guide to inform American soldiers patronizing bars.

-South Korean Women's Movement
+South Korean women's movement

 The women's movement against military prostitution began in the mid-1980s when Christian women and student movement activists came together to address the military prostitution issue.
 Ignited by the longstanding effort of Christian women organizations in the 1920s, it became a goal to eradicate prostitution.
 However, in the 1980s, the movement became focused on the relationship between women, democratization, and US military authoritarian rule.
-Two groups joined together for this movement: Christian women organizations and student activists.
+Two groups joined for this movement: Christian women organizations and student activists.
 My Sister's Place, also known as Durebang, was the first women's organization founded in 1986 to bring awareness to the kijich'on movement.
-Not only did they advocate for the abolishment of prostitution and against the exploitation of Korean women, My Sister's Place was also center that provided educational and rehabilitation services for kijich'on women.
+Not only did they advocate for the abolishment of prostitution and against the exploitation of Korean women, My Sister's Place was also a center that provided educational and rehabilitation services for kijich'on women.
 The effort put into activism against kijich'on prostitution brought nationwide attention and became the subject for many feminist scholars.